nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 #### Introduction [4.06]

-At present, drug use has become a social problem due to its rapid rise.
+A t present, drug use has become a social problem due to its rapid rise.
 Drug use has caused many serious problems in the family as well as in society.
 The tendency of schoolchildren to get addicted to drugs has increased.

 The current regime has failed to control the importation and distribution of drugs into the country, and jailing drug users alone is not adequate to curbing this menace.
 Currently, drug use has created a social tragedy and in 2022, 152,979 people were arrested for drug offences.
 However, only 1930 people among these were referred to rehabilitation programmes.
 About 60% of the offenders who go to prison are in prison for drug- related offences.
 Sri Lanka has become a hub for drug trafficking in the region, under the protection of political and other forces, which has contributed to the growth of organized crime.
 Therefore, the National People’s Power prioritizes drug prevention.

-Activities • An integrated operation to prevent drugs and organized crime in the country • Establishment of a separate Bureau for Narcotics Prevention • Development of naval and air surveillance facilities and provide modern equipment and training to officials to prevent the entry of drugs into the country 116• Regularize rehabilitation programmes for drug addicts to free them from drug use • Strengthening penalties for drug offences and taking measures for the speedy resolution of cases • Implementation of continuous programmes to educate school children • Expanding the functions of the Dangerous Drugs Control Board, and establishing monitoring committees to involve people in the fight against drugs • Educating the community about the adverse effects of drug use
+Activities • An integrated operation to prevent drugs and organized crime in the country • Establishment of a separate Bureau for Narcotics Prevention • Development of naval and air surveillance facilities and provide modern equipment and training to officials to prevent the entry of drugs into the country 116 • Regularize rehabilitation programmes for drug addicts to free them from drug use • Strengthening penalties for drug offences and taking measures for the speedy resolution of cases • Implementation of continuous programmes to educate school children • Expanding the functions of the Dangerous Drugs Control Board, and establishing monitoring committees to involve people in the fight against drugs • Educating the community about the adverse effects of drug use

 #### Activities [4.06]